paradigmxyz/reth/book/installation/docker.md

 Refer to the [CLI docs](../cli/cli.md) to interact with Reth once inside the Reth container.

-## Run only grafana in docker
+## Run only Grafana in Docker

 ```bash
 docker compose -f etc/docker-compose.yml up -d --no-deps grafana
 ```

-This should list Prometheus under [`grafana datasources`](http://localhost:3000/connections/datasources).
+After login with `admin:admin` credentials, this should list Prometheus under [`grafana datasources`](http://localhost:3000/connections/datasources).
 Replace its `Prometheus server URL` with `http://host.docker.internal:9090`.